orionfuzion/newcracks/SonShuSi/IPL.md

    - The protected track which is checked in the second part is checked again here, but this time the code verifies the *hidden data in gap* at the **end** of the track.
-     If the data are missing, the protection crashes.
+     If the expected data is missing, the protection crashes.

    - A third protected track on disk#1 is checked.
 It uses several Hardware protection mechanisms: *hidden data in gap* (**HDG**), *sector data with